dedunu/tech/_posts/2015-01-23-how-to-run-alfresco-share-or-repository.md

 ---
 layout: post
-title: How to run Alfresco Share or Repository AMP projects
+title: "How to run Alfresco Share or Repository AMP projects"
 ---

 From [the previous post, I explained how to generate an Alfresco AMP project using Maven](http://www.dedunu.info/2015/01/how-to-generate-alfresco-5-amp-project.html).
 When you have an AMP project you can run it by deploying it to an existing Alfresco Repository or Share.
 But if you are a developer you will not find it as an effective way to run Alfresco modules.
 The other way is that you can run the AMP project using Maven plug-in.